Breast Cancer Trial Participant Gives Back to St. Joe’s as Patient Adviser

 “They are so keen on making you feel at home,” Sandy said.

 To learn more about Cancer Care at St. Joe’s Ann Arbor, visit stjoesannarbor.org/cancer.
-As a member of the National Cancer Institute Community Oncology Program (NCORP), St. Joe’s Ann Arbor leads the Michigan Cancer Research Consortium (MCRC), a network of 13 hospitals that collaboratively enroll hundreds of patients on clinical trials each year.
+As a member of the National Cancer Institute Community Oncology Program (NCORP), St. Joe’s Ann Arbor leads the Michigan Cancer Research Consortium (MCRC), a network of 13 hospitals that collaboratively enroll thousands of patients on clinical trials each year.
 The MCRC-NCORP has been continually funded for 24 years, with 100 studies open at any given time.
 It is one of 47 research programs established by the National Cancer Institute (NCI) to provide patients with access to national cancer research studies while remaining in their own communities.
 Learn more at www.mcrconline.org.